-In a nutshell, your rental profit can be calculated by determining your gross rental income minus your allowable deductions and expenses.
+In a nutshell, your rental income profit can be calculated by determining your gross rental income minus your allowable deductions and expenses.
 It is this amount that is subject to income tax.
 If you make a loss (i.e. if your total allowable deductions and expenses are more than your rental income) you can simply carry your losses forward until you can offset them against a profit.

 The rate of tax you pay on your rental profit will depend on your personal circumstances, your total income (from all sources including your work) and any tax reliefs you may be entitled to.
 Generally speaking, you’ll pay either 20% or 40%.